Amadeo, Cavite: History

+On October 15, 1903, it was returned to Silang by virtue of Act No. 947, as the Provincial Executive was displeased of how Amadeo was governed.
+It regained its independent status in January 1915 under Cavite Governor Antero Soriano.
+Previously composed of 13 barrios, 12 additional barangays, all in the poblacion, were established in 1972 by virtue of Presidential Decree No. 86.
+In 1985, Minantok was divided into two barangays, Minantok Silangan and Minantok Kanluran, following a plebiscite.

-On February 15, 1989, Mayor Jeremias Villanueva was washing his car in front of his rented townhouse in Las Piñas, Metro Manila, when he and his security man Virgilio Lascano were assassinated by three gunmen riding a vehicle.
+On February 15, 1989, Mayor Jeremias Villanueva and his security man Virgilio Lascano were assassinated by three gunmen riding a vehicle in front of his rented townhouse in Las Piñas, Metro Manila.
 Four suspects, including a Manila policeman from Amadeo, were later captured in Parañaque a month later on March 16, and by next day, the National Bureau of Investigation (NBI) confirmed that the assassination was ordered by Villanueva's political rival, former Mayor Reynaldo Bayot.

 Geography

 Barangays

-Amadeo is politically subdivided into 26 barangays (12 urban, 14 rural).
+Amadeo is politically subdivided into 26 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 12 barangays which are classified as urban.

 Climate

 Demographics

 In the 2020 census, the population of Amadeo, was 41,901 people, with a density of sigfig 41,901/36.92.